socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 ## [3] - Parse ad parameters

 The `IMACompanion` object contains a data URL which encodes parameters used by the true[X] renderer.
-We parse this base64 string into a JSON dictionary.
+We parse this base64 string into a JSON object.

 ## [4] - Prepare to enter the engagement

-By default, the underlying ads, which IMA has stitched into the stream, will keep playing, so the first we have to do is pause playback.
-There will also be a "placeholder" ad at the first position of the ad break (this is the ad that contained the true[X] information that allowed us to enter the engagement in the first place), so we need to seek over that ad in any case.
-We will seek over the rest of the ad pod later, if the viewer earns that experience.
+By default the underlying ads, which IMA has stitched into the stream, will keep playing.
+First we pause playback.
+There will be a "placeholder" ad at the first position of the ad break (this is the true[X] ad also containing information on how to enter the engagement).
+We need to seek over the placeholder.

 ## [5] - Initialize and start the renderer

-Once we have the ad parameter dictionary, we can initialize our true[X] ad renderer and set our `ViewController` as its delegate.
+Once we have the ad parameter JSON object, we can initialize the true[X] ad renderer and set our `ViewController` as its delegate.
 Once the renderer is done initializing, it will call its delegate method `onFetchAdComplete`, which we respond to by calling `start` on the ad renderer.